Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Experiments and Discussion

 \section{Experiments and Discussion}

-The primary goal of our experiments is to evaluate whether self-supervised object aware representations learned using Slot Attention provide a performance gain for robotic tasks.
-To quantify this benefit, we focus on comparing various representation learning techniques for tasks such as object localization and multi-object goal-conditioned policy learning.
+The goal of our experiments is to evaluate whether self-supervised object aware representations learned using Slot Attention provide performance gain for robotic tasks.
+To quantify this, we compare various representation learning techniques for tasks of object localization, multi-object goal-conditioned policy learning, and action prediction.